Are you University Bound?

 High school students are always told to develop their communication skills.
 But what does that actually mean??
 Yes, the phrase relates to the ability to speak or write effectively, but it also refers to an ability to interact with another person or audience to make one's meaning clear.
 This post explains some of these interactive and interpersonal aspects of the communication skillset.
 Students can work on these skills inside, outside, and beyond the classroom, in every conversation, every day.
 After all, what good is an important opinion or an interesting idea if you can't communicate it effectively?
 It's what makes us stronger students, applicants, and colleagues, and better humans.for future employment.

 Summer is a crucial time for students to get a break from school and give their brain a rest.
 But it can also provide opportunities to explore an area of curiosity, which can enhance self-knowledge and help students develop life skills that support well-being in high school and beyond.
 For example, students who have summer jobs or volunteer report developing resourcefulness and self-reliance, improved people skills, and increased confidence in coping with "real-world" challenges.
-Independent projects and online courses are a terrific way for students to pursue an interest or fill a gap in their learning.
-Job-shadowing or even short internships can help students identify skills and ambitions they have or might seek to develop (or not).
+Independent summer projects and online courses are a terrific way for students to pursue an interest or fill a gap in their learning.
+Job-shadowing or even short summer internships can help students identify skills and ambitions they have or might seek to develop (or not).
 For students seeking admission to selective universities, being strategic about the summer can help build an admissions profile that sets them apart.
-And deadlines for some summer programmes come as early as March, so start researching and applying now.
+Deadlines for some summer programmes come early, so start researching and applying now.

 We provide advising by the hour to address the needs of every family and student.